Hidan0/GuessYourNumber/README.md

 ## Configuration

-For the correct use of the game, you must set the Tick Frequency (Clock) to 256Hz.
+For the correct use of the game, you must set the Tick Frequency (Clock) to 256Hz and zoom to 200%.

 ## How to play